makeabilitylab/physcomp/arduino/buttons.md

 To use a digital input—say, a push button, a slider switch, a tilt switch, *etc.*—you need either a pull-down or pull-up resistor.
 Why?
 See below (right-click on the image and select 'Open Image in New Tab' for a enlarged version).

 ![Visual walkthrough of why a pull-down resistor setup of a button circuit is necessary](assets/images/Arduino_Button_PullDownResistor_Walkthrough.png)
-In this example, the button is hooked up to digital I/O pin 12 but any I/O pin should work!
+In this example, the button is hooked up to digital I/O pin 12 but any I/O pin will work.
 {: .fs-1 }

 While a **pull-down resistor** configuration biases the input pin to GND when a switch or button is in the open state, a **pull-up resistor** configuration does the opposite: in an open state, the microcontroller input pin reads `HIGH` (5V).
 When the switch is closed, the microcontroller reads `LOW` (0V).

 ![Difference between a pull-down vs. pull-up resistor](assets/images/Arduino_Button_PullDownVsPullUpResistor.png)

-Finally, many microcontrollers include an internal pull-up resistor that can be activated with software by writing: `pinMode(<pin>, INPUT_PULLIP);`.
+Finally, many microcontrollers include an internal pull-up resistor that can be activated with software.
+On the Arduino, we can configure an input pin with an internal pull-up resistor with: `pinMode(<pin>, INPUT_PULLIP);`.
 This eliminates the need for any external resistors (thus simplifying your circuit).

 ![Difference between a pull-down, pull-up, and internal pull-up resistor](assets/images/Arduino_Button_InternalPullUpResistor.png)

 We'll go through each of these circuit configurations below.

-### What value should I use for my pull-down or pull-up resistors
+### What value should I use for my pull-down or pull-up resistors?

 The official [Arduino docs](https://www.arduino.cc/en/Tutorial/DigitalPins) recommend a 10kΩ pull-down or pull-up resistor for digital input pins.
 On the ATmega microcontrollers (those on the Arduino Uno and Leonardo), the internal pull-up resistor is 20kΩ.
 On the Arduino Due, the internal pull-up is between  50kΩ and 150kΩ.

 TODO: talk about tradeoffs in setting pull-up and pull-down resistor values

-### Dive deeper
+### Want to dive deeper?

 To learn more about pull-up and pull-down resistors, watch this fantastic video by NYU ITP's Jeff Feddersen: